 The North Norfolk Railway runs a heritage trainline from Sheringham to Holt via Weybourne.
 It’s like a trip back in time.
 The 5.25 mile-long route has some pretty nice views of the landscape too.
 It’s one of the best things to do with kids in Norfolk.

-The North Norfolk Railways provides daily steam and diesel train service from April to October.
-They also have some special events like dining trains, behind the scenes tours, signaling experience days, and more.
+The North Norfolk Railways provides daily steam and diesel train service during February half term and from April to October.
+They also have some special events like the Norfolk Lights Express, dining trains, behind the scenes tours, signalling experience days, and more.
 Get more information about the schedule and special events here.

 #4 Visit the Sheringham Museum at the Mo